Iméra Aix Marseille

 The thematic coherence of the project with the program guidelines is a decisive element in the evaluation of the application.

-The program "Arts & Sciences: Indisciplined knowledge" is open to researchers working on art as well as with art, and to artists engaged in situated research from an artistic practice.
-It is not a residence for the production of works or an exhibition, but a space devoted to research, elaboration and experimentation free from the constraints linked to the final result.
+The programme "Arts & Sciences: Indisciplined knowledge" is open to scholars working on art as well as with art, and to artists engaged in situated research from an artistic practice.
+Instead of being a residency for the production of works or an exhibition, it offers space for research, elaboration and experimentation free from the constraints linked to the final result.
 At a general level, this program recognizes the contributions of art to interdisciplinary and societal issues with multiple dimensions, ranging from individual construction to major social, political, identity-related challenges.
 Collectively led by all the members of the Iméra scientific team, this program is transversal in the sense that each of the fellowships it hosts is also closely connected to a topic related to one of the three other programs of Iméra (below).
-Consequently, in order to prepare their project properly, candidates are advised to read the suggested lines of research at the intersection of the arts and sciences program and each of them on the program’s web page.
+Therefore, any candidate interested in this program is also encouraged to identify one of the other three Iméra programs in order to propose a project that combines characteristics of both.

 Contact: constance.moreteau@univ-amu.fr